Phase retrieval on circles and lines: Background

 This paper deals with several cases, for which it provides positive and negative results: intersecting curves, disjoint circles, disjoint lines, and a full analysis of the two-circle situation.
-We also show that many results have sequential counterparts.
+We also show that many results have sequential counterparts, thus extending and generalizing the work of \cite{perez}.